 Soy lecithin is one of those ingredients often seen but seldom understood.
 Unfortunately, it’s also a food ingredient that’s difficult to find unbiased, scientifically backed data on.
 So, what do you need to know about soy lecithin and why might you need it?

 Lecithin is a food additive that comes from several sources — one of them being soy.
-It is generally used as an emulsifier, or lubricant, when added to food, but also has uses as an antioxidant and flavor protector.
+It’s generally used as an emulsifier, or lubricant, when added to food, but also has uses as an antioxidant and flavor protector.

 Like many food additives, soy lecithin isn’t without controversy.
 Many people believe it carries potential health dangers.
 However, few, if any, of these claims are backed by concrete evidence.

 Soy lecithin is a generally safe food additive.
-Because it is present in such small amounts in food, it’s unlikely to be harmful.
-Though evidence supporting soy lecithin as a supplement is somewhat limited, the evidence backing choline could steer people towards this food additive in supplement form.
+Because it’s present in such small amounts in food, it’s unlikely to be harmful.
+Though evidence supporting soy lecithin as a supplement is somewhat limited, the evidence backing choline could steer people toward this food additive in supplement form.

 Some people are concerned about the use of soy lecithin because it’s made from genetically modified soy.
 If this is a concern for you, look for organic products, as they must be made with organic soy lecithin.